russian roulette game - Game Rules & Basics

 Preparation

-Before starting the game, a revolver must be prepared, ensuring it is loaded with six bullets.
-The revolver's trigger must be functional to ensure fairness.
+Before starting the game, a revolver must be prepared, ensuring it is loaded with one bullet in a random chamber.
+The revolver's mechanism must be functional to ensure fairness.
 Additionally, all participants must understand the basic rules and agree to participate.
+You will discover that clear rules and mutual agreement among players are crucial for a smooth game.

 Game Process